scrabbletank/farhome-rules/rulesdoc.md

 *7th Level*
 - **Casting Time:** 9 AP
 - **Range:** Self
-- **Duration:** 5 minutes
+- **Duration:** 5 minutes, concentration
 - **Damage Type:** Cold

 You speak a word of power as ice rimes across your body.
 Until the spell ends, you gain the following benefits:

 - You gain Cold Resistance 3.
-- Any creature that moves within 2 tiles of you, or starts their turn there must make a Stamina save vs your spellcasting.
+- Any creature that moves within 3 tiles of you, or starts their turn there must make a Stamina save vs your spellcasting.
 On fail they gain Slow 1, or Slow 2 if you crit.
 - You may spend 5 AP to freeze a target within 5 tiles solid.
 A targeted creature must make a Stamina save vs your spellcasting.
 On fail they take 3 wound dice in damage, and on crit are frozen in ice until the end of their next turn.
 While frozen they gain Resistance 2 to physical damage and are incapacitated.

 Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you control.

-The range of both effects increase by 1 for every level above 7th.
+The range of both effects increase by 1 and you add a proficiency die to your spellcasting rolls for every level above 7th.

 ___
 #### Power Word: Lightning
 *7th Level*
 - **Casting Time:** 9 AP
 - **Range:** Self
-- **Duration:** 5 minutes
+- **Duration:** 5 minutes, concentration
 - **Damage Type:** Lightning

 You speak a word of power as ice rimes across your body.
 Until the spell ends, you gain the following benefits:

 - You gain Lightning Resistance 3.
 - As a reaction or on your turn you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
-- You may spend 5 AP to fire a lightning bolt against a target creature within 10 tiles of you.
+- You may spend 5 AP to fire a lightning bolt against 3 creatures within 10 tiles of you.
 Make a spellcasting roll vs the targets Dexterity, on success they take 1 wound, plus 1 wound die for every crit rolled.
-If the target is wearing or holding metal reroll any blank wound die.

 Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you control.

-Add a proficient die to your roll for every level above 7th.
+Add a superior die to your spellcasting roll for every level above 7th.

 ___
 #### Project Image